Data masking: Number and date variance

 The numeric variance method is very useful for applying to financial and date driven information fields.
 Effectively, a method utilising this manner of masking can still leave a meaningful range in a financial data set such as payroll.
 If the variance applied is around +/- 10% then it is still a very meaningful data set in terms of the ranges of salaries that are paid to the recipients.

 The same also applies to the date information.
 If the overall data set needs to retain demographic and actuarial data integrity, then applying a random numeric variance of +/- 120 days to date fields would preserve the date distribution, but it would still prevent traceability back to a known entity based on their known actual date or birth or a known date value for whatever record is being masked.

 Encryption

 Encryption is often the most complex approach to solving the data masking problem.
 The encryption algorithm often requires that a "key" be applied to view the data based on user rights.
 This often sounds like the best solution, but in practice the key may then be given out to personnel without the proper rights to view the data.
 This then defeats the purpose of the masking exercise.
 Old databases may then get copied with the original credentials of the supplied key and the same uncontrolled problem lives on.

 Recently, the problem of encrypting data while preserving the properties of the entities got recognition and a newly acquired interest among the vendors and academia.
 New challenge gave birth to algorithms performing format-preserving encryption.
-They are based on the accepted Advanced Encryption Standard (AES) algorithmic mode that makes them being recognized by NIST.
+These are based on the accepted Advanced Encryption Standard (AES) algorithmic mode recognized by NIST.